warning

 So pause the video while you decide which of these two statements justifies your answer.

-Well done if you selected A, absolutely, this is a really good justification for your answer about Nancy not remaining the same from when we first meet her to her death.
+Absolutely, this is a really good justification for your answer about Nancy not remaining the same from when we first meet her to her death.

-In chapter 17, Oliver is reunited with Fagin after the events of the previous few chapters.
+In Chapter 17, Oliver is reunited with Fagin after the events of the previous few chapters.

 He visits the jail with Mr. Brownlow.

-I'd like you now to read the first part of chapter 17, page 100 down to the bottom of page 102.
+I'd like you now to read the first part of Chapter 17, page 100, down to the bottom of page 102.

-What is the connection between Oliver and Mr. Brownlow?
+After that, I'd like you to answer these questions: What is the connection between Oliver and Mr. Brownlow?
 What objects does Oliver now own that belonged to his mother?
 So pause the video while you read from 100 to the bottom of 102 and answer these couple of questions and share your answers with someone nearby.

 Pause the video here.